dotnet/AspNetCore.Docs/aspnet/web-api/overview/odata-support-in-aspnet-web-api/odata-v4/use-open-types-in-odata-v4.md

 ====================
 by [Microsoft](https://github.com/microsoft)

-> In OData v4, an *open type* is a stuctured type that contains dynamic properties, in addition to any properties that are declared in the type definition.
+> In OData v4, an *open type* is a structured type that contains dynamic properties, in addition to any properties that are declared in the type definition.
 Open types let you add flexibility to your data models.
 This tutorial shows how to use open types in ASP.NET Web API OData.
 >
 > This tutorial assumes that you already know how to create an OData endpoint in ASP.NET Web API.
 If not, start by reading [Create an OData v4 Endpoint](create-an-odata-v4-endpoint.md) first.
 >